OpenLMIS/dev-ui/README.md

 - `grunt watch` will start a process that waits for changes to files, and then rebuilds the UI
 - `grunt serve` will run the development server, which serves the `./build/` directory
 - `grunt clean` empties the build and temporary directories
-- `grunt bower` will loop through all application build directories and install the bower packages defined in each directories `bower.json` file
+- `grunt bower` will loop through all application build directories and install the bower packages defined in each directory’s `bower.json` file
 - `grunt karma:unit` to run Jasmine unit tests.
 - `grunt karma:tdd` run Jasmine unit tests in test driven development mode, where test will automatically rerun when openlmis.js is rebuilt or any test file is updated.